Quickly exit this site by pressing the Escape key

 If a child you know is being abused, find out how to report possible child abuse.

 If someone is in immediate danger, please call 999.

 If you have a hearing or speech impairment, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.

 The Child Sex Offender Disclosure Scheme (CSODS) lets you formally ask the police whether someone who has contact with a child or children:

 It's not a law, but it is sometimes called 'Sarah's Law'.
 It gives guidance on how you can ask us to use our existing police powers to share information about sex offenders.

-If you are worried about someone’s behaviour towards a child, or something you've seen, heard or been told, you can use Sarah's Law to find out if that person is a risk.
+If you’re worried about someone’s behaviour towards a child, or something you've seen, heard or been told, you can use Sarah's Law to find out if that person is a risk.

-You must apply for information about a specific person and a specific child they spend time with.
-You cannot apply for general information about sex offenders.
+You must apply for information about a specific person and a specific child or children they spend time with.
+You cannot apply for general information about child sex offenders.